 How can someone identify the “top careers in food?”
 What criteria is this based on?
 After all, one person’s dream job could be a hard “no thanks” to someone else!

-Since all jobs can’t be painted with the same brush, here are 13 great careers in the food industry–and who may want to consider them.
+Since all jobs can’t be painted with the same brush, here is a food industry career list–and who may want to consider them.

 1. Executive Chef: If You Want To Run the Show